Combinatorial constructions of derived equivalences: Introduction

 \subsection{Authors' note}

 \autoref{thm:magic_windows} is a key input to an ongoing project of the first author with Davesh Maulik and Andrei Okounkov, and he gratefully acknowledges their guidance and encouragement, as well as many useful conversations about symplectic resolutions and quantization.
-The main theorem above is closely related to ``stable envelope functors,'' which will be used in follow-up work to categorify the ideas of \cite{MaulikOkounkov} for algebraic symplectic varieties.
+The main theorem above will be used in follow-up work to construct ``stable envelope functors" and to categorify the ideas of \cite{MaulikOkounkov} for algebraic symplectic varieties.

-The first author would also like to thank Ed Segal for many enlightening conversations over the years, and especially for recently explaining the methods of \cite{SVdB} and encouraging us to pursue the actions of fundamental groupoids.
+The first author would also like to thank Ed Segal for many enlightening conversations over the years, and for explaining the methods of \cite{SVdB} and encouraging us to pursue the actions of fundamental groupoids.